holoviz/panel/doc/explanation/styling/design.md

 # Designs and Theming

 :::{versionadded} 1.0.0
 Designs and theming allow controlling the look and feel of individual components or your entire application.
+Before version 1.0 the concept of a design and a template were combined but since it is now possible to apply a `Design` separately from a template.
 :::

 ## `Design` class